-Spelling: one 40-minute lesson per week.
+Spelling: one hour lesson per week.
 Spelling patterns/words will be the focus in all written work throughout a two week block.
 Children will bring a spelling list home to learn every other week.

-- Learn statutory words from the new National curriculum.

-- Focus on commonly misspelt words using a range of strategies to learn them.
+Groups may focus on some of the following:

-- Continue to introduce the Year 3 objectives suing a range of strategies.
+- Continue to introduce the Year 3 objectives using a range of strategies.

 - Common suffixes

 - Compound words

 - Apostrophes

 - Silent letters